csmertx/SpamDM/README.md

 Ziffo Display Manager (Ziff: Australian for beard)

 ## About
 ZDM is a strictly console based display manager 'frontend' for xinitrc.
 The script creates a selectable list of up to five window managers currently installed.
-The script includes options to select a default window manager, avoid certain window managers, select a fortune-mod of your choice, and choose where you would like to save the ZDM log (default: ~/.config/ZDM/zdm.log).
+The script also includes options to select a default window manager, avoid certain window managers, select a fortune-mod of your choice, and choose where you would like to save the ZDM log (default: ~/.config/ZDM/zdm.log).

 <p align="center">
   <img width="600" src="https://github.com/csmertx/ZDM/blob/master/zdm_screenshot.png?raw=true" alt="Preview of ZDM"/>